eyedeekay/i2p-i2pd-sshsetup/README.md

 ![Get the client destination](whitelistclient.png)

 Add the client's base64 destination to the server's destination whitelist.
+Now you'll only be able to connect to the server tunnel from that specific client tunnel and no one else will be able to connect to that destination.
+Mutual authentication FTW.

 ![And paste it onto the server's whitelist](whitelistserver.png)